grau-maus/ansorque/README.md

 #### Back end

-The app was built using  on the back end with a postgreSQL database and JavaScript.
-Back end structure is RESTful and all the data requests use AJAX and are fulfilled with a JSON API.
-Associations are used to prefetch data in order to minimize SQL queries to the database.
+The app was built using  on the back end with a postgreSQL for the database.
+Using Express.js web framework for routes, and  RESTful Apis.

 #### Front end